kithrup/ZFSBackup/README.md

 it's written in an object-oriented fashion to allow for different backup methods.

+Note that ZFSBackup backs up pools and datasets, _not_ individual files.

 ## API Reference

 The base class is ZFSBackup: